-Note: If the work or output file you want to use is an existing scratch (RETAIN-J) or temporary (RETAIN-T) file, you must either supply the location where the file begins and its originally allocated size or you must indicate that the file is an existing file by specifying DISP-OLD in your work or output file FILE statement.
-(See descriptions of FILE statement parameters in the System Support Reference Manual.)
+- 1. The output file can be an offline multivolume file. - 2.
+If the work or output file you want to use is an existing scratch (RETAIN-J) or temporary (RETAIN-T) file, you must either supply the location where the file begins and its originally allocated size or you must indicate that the file is an existing file by specifying DISP-OLD in your work or output file FILE statement.
+(See descriptions of offline multivolume files under the heading Offline Multivolume Files earlier in this manual and in the Concepts and Design Guide.)
 Source Member Information Needed When Using Your Own Sort Procedures